-Course Objective : The aim of the course is to give students Course Outcomes: Course Outcome: Students will be a flavor of developments in physics in the last century by aware of foundations of modern physics, experiments 1 1 5 5 5 forming basis of quantum mechanics, Atomic structure, matter, basic quantum mechanics and cosmology. wave concepts, uncertainty principle and basic idea of cosmology.
+Course Objective: The aim of the course is to give Course Outcomes: Course Outcome: Students will be students a flavor of developments in physics in the last aware of foundations of modern physics, experiments century by introducing the concepts of quantization, forming basis of quantum mechanics, Atomic dual nature of matter, basic quantum mechanics and structure, wave concepts, uncertainty principle and cosmology. basic idea of cosmology.